 SurgicalPerformance Pty Ltd is an independent, registered Australian company based in Brisbane, Australia.
 Founded in 2009 by Professor Andreas Obermair, a gynaecological oncologist in active clinical practice, who identified an unmet personal need for his practice.

 SurgicalPerformance is built solely for registered medical practitioners.
 All data transfer is encrypted, safe from interference and stored securely.

-No, because audit is part of the clinical routine service provision.
+No, because audit is part of the clinical routine service provision

 If users wish to use data for research (to be published), an HREC application is required.
 In most instances a low-risk application would suffice.

 You will always have 24/7 access to your own data, which you can download into an Excel spreadsheet.
 You can generate research reports using your own data.
 SurgicalPerformance reserves its right to use deidentified data from all users for research purposes.

 Should you wish to perform research using SurgicalPerformance’s data, you will need to make a submission to SurgicalPerformance [email protected] and apply.
 You will only receive de-identified data that will not allow patients or contributing clinicians to be identified.